allo-protocol/strategy-library/src/allocation/direct-grants/README.md

 - Question to product: When i submit a milestone application ->
     - do i request amount to be paid
     - or is it pre-determined
+- generatePayout would have to be updated to accept argument to specify which milestone should be paid out

 ## Variations